billhennessy/blog-chunky/content/post/2020/hairdressers-vs-rioters.md

 **We know from history it took to earn those rights—woe to the "leader" who triggers a repeat of that history.**

-Again, this is not a threat but a lesson from history.
-People are taking notes of what motivates "leaders" and what doesn't.
-If "leaders" like Page and Parson want peace, they better restore those lost rights and fast.
-And they'd be wise to stop sending the message that violence pays.
+Again, this is not a threat but a plea for common sense.
+People are taking notes of what "leaders" respond to and what they brush aside.

 Stop the riots.

 Open the economy.

-Tick Tock.
+The people's patience is gone.